MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 - libjson-perl - Allows the script to read JSON formatted data.
 - libwww-perl - Allows the script to download data to verify downloads.
 - liblwp-protocol-https-perl - Allows the script to download data over HTTPS.
+- util-linux - Allows the script to use the `flock` script which ships with it for crash detection.
+Standard package with linux.
 - Python - Required by the Minecraft Overviewer mapping software.
 - GNU Make - Allows you to use the Makefile to simplify installation.
 - GNU Wget - Allows the script to download software updates via the internet.